dmonti/guardian-node-docker/README.md

 From project folder:

 ## 1. Build your image locally
-> docker build -t hychain:latest .
+> docker build -t hychain/guardian-node:latest .

 ## 2. Edit docker-compose.yml
 Replace `<YOUR_GUARDIAN_PRIVATE_KEY>` with your actual private key and execute the command: